Mainstream (political organisation): History

-Mainstream Labour was founded on 6 August 2025.
-It was co-founded by members of Compass, a centre-left think tank, and Open Labour, a soft left organisation in the Labour Party.
-A month later, the network launched its founding statement, declaring itself to be the home of Labour's "radical realists".
+Mainstream Labour was formally instituted on 6 August 2025.
+It was co-founded by Labour members involved with Compass, a centre-left think tank, and Open Labour, a soft left organisation in the Labour Party.
+A month later, the network launched publicly with a founding statement signed by figures from across the Labour Party, including Andy Burnham, Paula Barker, Clive Efford, Clive Lewis, Simon Opher and Alex Sobel, declaring itself to be the home of Labour's "radical realists".

 The network said its main aim is to reverse what it sees as Labour's "clear drift to the right" under Keir Starmer, which it described as "wildly out of step with the majority in the Labour Party", by campaigning for the party to move back towards a more left-wing and democratic socialist platform, in order to prevent the rise of right-wing populism in the UK.
-According to the network's organisers, Mainstream is intended to serve as a broad-church for the Labour Party's progressive left, ranging from members on the Labour left to party centrists associated with New Labour, rather than a political faction or caucus, though it has been described by observers such as George Eaton of The New Statesman as ideologically sitting on the soft left of the Labour Party.
+According to the network's organisers, Mainstream is intended to serve as a broad-church for the Labour Party's progressive left, ranging from members on the Labour left to party centrists associated with New Labour, rather than a political faction or caucus, although it has been described by observers such as George Eaton of The New Statesman as ideologically sitting on the soft left of the Labour Party.
 It has been closely associated with Andy Burnham, one of its main founding members.

 Mainstream was founded ahead of the 2025 Labour Party deputy leadership election, and it is believed that the network is planning to stand or organise behind a deputy leadership candidate.
 The group also plans to submit a motion jointly endorsed by Open Labour, Compass and Momentum at the 2025 Labour Party Conference calling for Keir Starmer's government to abolish the two-child benefit cap by raising £6 billion through taxes against the online gambling industry and banks, which would cover the costs of doing so.
 In September 2025, Mainstream coordinator Luke Hurst criticised the choice to appoint Peter Mandelson as ambassador to the US earlier in the year in spite of his known friendship with Jeffrey Epstein.
 Hurst said the appointment was the result of "[putting] your party faction's interest before your party and before the country", and called for "a government and party of all the talents and all the views".

 Policy platform

 Mainstream's founding statement declares the group to be "the home for radical realists" within the Labour Party.
-It promotes a democratic socialist platform, which includes the devolution of power "as widely and deeply as possible", the introduction of a wealth tax, the lifting of the two-child benefit cap and the nationalisation of key public industries.
+It promotes a democratic socialist platform, which includes the devolution of power "as widely and deeply as possible", the introduction of taxes on wealth, the ending of the two-child benefit cap and the public ownership of key public industries.
 The network also criticises factionalism within the Labour Party and calls for pluralism.

 The network's stated priorities include: